 The Powerful Story Behind Kim Kardashian Begging Ivanka Trump and Jared Kushner to Convince Donald Trump for a Pardon

-That’s what Kim Kardashian did when she watched a video of a 62-year-old great grandmother tell the story of why she’s been behind bars for 22 years.
+In October 2017, Kim Kardashian watched a video of a 62-year-old great grandmother tell the story of why she’s been behind bars for 22 years.

 The video that started it all

-On Oct.
-25, 2017, Kardashian tweeted a video by Mic about Alice Marie Johnson.
-The video shows Johnson in prison, speaking to the camera with the use of a prison telephone, sharing her story.
+Kardashian tweeted the video by Mic about Alice Marie Johnson.
+It shows Johnson in prison, speaking to the camera with the use of a prison telephone, sharing her story.

 Johnson has been in prison for 22 years for a first-time, nonviolent drug offense.